Sjors/nado-book/attacks/guix.md

 ### Bitcoin, an Open Source Project

 Now, the question is how all of this is connected to Bitcoin.
-So just imagine you’re trying to use Bitcoin.
-You install a computer program and it gives you an address, and then it turns out there’s some code in there that steals your Bitcoin.
-That would obviously be bad.
-It’s an extreme example, but it makes it very clear why you really need the maximum transparency of what exactly is running on your machine.
+Here’s an example.
+When you run a piece of wallet software, it will display an address.
+What if it turns out that address doesn’t belong to you, but instead it’s controlled by the developer?
+Then every time someone pays you, the coins don’t go to you.
+This is why you really need maximum transparency of what exactly is running on your machine.

-One thing you can do, if you have the skill, is to compile Bitcoin Core yourself, thereby avoiding the need to download an untrusted binary.
+One thing you can do, if you have the skill, is to compile the wallet software yourself, thereby avoiding the need to download an untrusted binary.
 That doesn’t solve the problem for the vast majority of users though.
-It also doesn’t entirely solve the problem for you, because in reality, it’s very hard to verify that the code on your computer is actually doing what you want it to do.
+It also doesn’t entirely solve the problem for you, because even if you can see the code in its original programming language, it’s hard to understand exactly what it’s going to do once it runs on your computer.
+For one thing, it’s simply too much code for one person to understand.

 That’s why you want whatever Bitcoin code is running to be open source — so as many people as possible can see what it is.
+Remember that given enough eyeballs, all bugs are shallow, and the same goes for detecting malicious pieces of code.

 Bitcoin code is open source and it’s hosted on GitHub in a repository.
 This means anyone with the know-how can look at the source code and check that it does what it’s supposed to do.
 But in reality, the number of people who can actually do that and understand it is limited.^[The number of people who can read this code depends on what you mean by actually read.
 How many people are computer literate in general?
 How many can roughly read what a C++ program is doing?
 Probably tens of millions (<https://redmonk.com/jgovernor/2017/05/26/just-how-many-darned-developers-are-there-in-the-world-github-is-puzzled/>).
 But of those, perhaps only a few thousand have ever worked on cryptocurrency or similar software.
 There are dozens of active developers on any given day who all look at the code.
 But none of them can oversee all the changes in the entire project, because that requires specialization: One developer might know everything about peer-to-peer networking code and absolutely nothing about wallet code.]
 Though occasionally, they even get some help from developers who work on altcoins.^[For example, the very serious CVE-2018-17144 was found by Bitcoin Cash developer Awemany (<https://bitcoinops.org/en/topics/cve-2018-17144/>).
 Many altcoin projects started by copy-pasting the Bitcoin source code and then changing a few things to differentiate themselves.
 For example, Dogecoin changed the inflation schedule, decreased the time between blocks, and used a different proof-of-work algorithm.
 But that still left 99% of its codebase identical to Bitcoin Core: Digital signatures are checked the same way, transactions and blocks are verified the same way, the peer-to-peer network works the same way, etc. So when altcoin developers are working on their projects, they may discover bugs in that 99% of the codebase they share with Bitcoin Core.
 This adds to the security of Bitcoin.]